 An additional land cover in the project area is a small wetland.
 A review of the National Wetland Inventory shows a 0.4 acre freshwater forested/shrub wetland in the project area (Figure 5) (U.S. Fish & Wildlife Service, 2020).
-This small wetland lies just west of the University City Fire Station on North and South Road, at approximately Lat 38.668 and Long -90.338.
+This small wetland lies just west of the University City Fire Station on North and South Road (approximately 38.668°, -90.338° latitude and longitude).
 This wetland is palustrine and forested with broad-leaved deciduous trees.
 The water regime is temporarily flooded, with the water table well below the ground surface, for most of the year.
 The wetland is adjacent (and therefore connected to) the River Des Peres.